Kicsismidv/Pet-Gui-App/README.md

      private void SaveButton_Click(object sender, RoutedEventArgs e)
      {
       // The `SaveClick` is explaind here.
-Its bindig the setted name then update this.Otbox
+Its bindig the setted name then update its value. this.Otbox
              .GetBindingExpression(TextBox.TextProperty)
              .UpdateSource();

+       //Here the ViewModel is given to the next window, than open it.

          EditWindow editWindow = new EditWindow(vm)
          {
              DataContext = vm
          };
          editWindow.Show();